Glossary

 Bounding Box

-Learn how bounding boxes power object detection, AI, and machine learning with Ultralytics YOLO.
-Discover tools, concepts, and real-world applications.
+Learn how bounding boxes enable object detection, AI, and machine learning systems.
+Explore their role in computer vision applications!

 Train YOLO models simply